42Crunch/vscode-openapi/README.md

 ## Integration with 42Crunch Platform

 This extension features optional integration with [42Crunch Platform](https://platform.42crunch.com/).
 To enable it please configure your credentials by running `42Crunch: Update platform credentials` command from the command palette.

-Please be aware that there is a [known issue](https://github.com/microsoft/vscode/issues/136787) in VS Code that affects it ability to connect to certain TLS endpoints.
-If you see error message saying that "certificate has expired" please add `"http.systemCertificates": false` to your `settings.json`.

 ## Known issues